MaxVallardi/Waveshare-esp-32-s3-Touch-LCD-3.49-template/README.md

 # setting up
 VSCode with PIOarduino.
-Platform Espressif 32 ver 55.3.34 Clone this repo in VS
+Platform Espressif 32 ver 55.3.34

+Clone this repo in VS

-Add the latest LVGL and SensorLib library files into the Lib folder.
+Add the latest LVGL ( 9.x )and SensorLib library files into the Lib folder.

 Copy the waveshare-esp32-s3-touch-349.json file from the board directory into the C:\Users\...\.platformio\platforms\espressif32\boards folder.

+Compile and upload to your folder for a simple "hello world" screen

+# personal GUI
+install EEZ studio and create a new project as plain LVGL.

+set the screen size to 640 x 172 and add all the widget you like.

+Generate the code and copy the complete ui folder from the project folder and overwrite the lib/ui folder in your scketch in VScode

+Compile and upload